damianhakert/damianhakert.github.io/source/posts/2016-09-14-announcing-gitlab-and-mesosphere.html.md

 **2. Spin up GitLab instances in minutes**
 {: .panel-heading}
 <div class="panel-body">
 If you've ever spent hours or days configuring your tools, you know what a time-consuming pain it can be.
 In a world where time to market is everything, your team should take advantage of all the time savings they can get.
-With this integration, you no longer have to worry about the underlying infrastructure because Mesosphere takes care of that for you.
+With this integration, you are able to take advantage of the infrastructure that you already have in Mesosphere.
 </div>
 </div>